wxcctechsummit/wxcclabguides/labs/APIs.md

 > Substitute your values by Chaining the activity event types like `new` > `ivr-connected` > `parked` and retrieve the `cetts` for those events to plug in the epoch time stamps.

 ## 3. Complete Building out the above requests.

 - Understand that you can start the Analyzer request chain by pulling a CSR report.
-- From there, you can fetch the list of CSRs.
+- From there, you can fetch the list of CSRs iteratively, if doing this programmatically.
-- For Each CSR, you can pull the details of every CAR that is an activity within the session.
+- For Each CSR, you can retrieve the details of every CAR that is an activity within the session.
+Each CAR has an associated state.
-- Every CAR has a reference to the CSR.
+- Every CAR has a reference to the CSR, which is in the `session` attribute within the object.

 # Part 3: New Webex Contact Center APIs: Retrieving Tasks and Call Recordings